-The consolidated HHS budget exceeds $83.8 billion a year.
+The consolidated HHS budget currently is around $80 billion for the biennium.
 HHS considers transparency a pillar of operations and offers the following information to show how the agency is ensuring tax payer money is spent effectively.

 HHS employees dedicate themselves to ensuring that Texans receive the benefits for which they are qualified.
 But we can only go so far.
 We rely on caring people in our local communities giving their time and talents to provide things the state does not, such as mentoring children and learning to manage their benefits.

 From the headquarters in Austin to eligibility offices in the Rio Grande Valley to laboratories in the Panhandle, HHS employees are there to respond to the needs of Texans.

 - Community Services Regional Contacts

 - State Supported Living Centers

 Many of the people who currently work in HHS report they do it because they feel like their work makes a difference in someone's life.
 If you want to join our team, HHS is looking for professionals seeking to serve and solve challenging issues in a variety of roles.

 The collaborative nature of Texas Health and Human Services means we have three areas from which leadership flows to create well-grounded decisions.
 Meet in the influential professionals who hold themselves most accountable for the success of this agency.